garvit3835/how-to-guides/releases-beta/how-to-guides/resolving-a-cherry-pick-failure.md

 ### Merge Conflict
 To create a merge conflict for this tutorial, go to the Aviator Release Dashboard, select the last PR (the one with modify2), and follow these steps:

-1. Select the PR: Click on the PR you want to cherry-pick.
+1. Select the PR: Click on the PR you want to cherry-pick(last PR in this case).
 2. Cherry-Pick: Click the "Cherry-Pick" button to integrate the changes into the base release.
 ![](../../.gitbook/assets/release-conflict-cherry-pick.png)